AdoDragicevic/AdoDragicevic/README.md

 In 2020 I started working as a Web Developer / Designer.
 One of the best decisions in my life, and I never looked back.

-I am extremelly happy to work in an area I trully love, and I am continually focused on improving myself.
+I am extremelly happy to work in an area I trully love, and I am continually focused on improving my skills.